Partners | Collaborators

-Erin is a PhD student with 10 years of clinical sleep experience as a registered polysomnographic technologist.
-Her research interests are in circadian rhythm and sleep disorders and how they relate to cellular mechanisms in the central nervous system.
+Erin's research interests are in circadian rhythm and sleep disorders and how they relate to cellular mechanisms in the central nervous system.

 Sean is an incoming doctoral student in the UTSA - UT Health Joint Graduate Group in Biomedical Engineering who has researched in the Qutub Lab as an undergraduate through the NSF BRAVe Fellowship program.
 Sean's focus is engineering living model systems from human stem cells to understand how the brain responds to stress, exercise and sleep.